ToF-/CodeKatas/word-ladder/src/breadth-first-graph-search.md

 ![example with label](/images/example-with-label.png)

-We can translate this approach into peusod code:
+We can translate this approach into pseudo code:

 ```
 word-ladder(word Source, word Target, dictionary Graph)